Glossary of Common Special Education Terms

-- Other persons having knowledge or special expertise regarding the child, including Related Services personnel as appropriate, as the school district or the parents shall designate.
-The determination of knowledge or special expertise of such person shall be made by the party (parents or school district) who invited the individual to be a member of the committee on Special Education.
+- Other persons having the knowledge or special expertise regarding the child, including related services personnel as appropriate, as the school district or the parents shall designate.
+The determination of knowledge or special expertise of such person shall be made by the party (parents or school district) who invited the individual to be a member of the committee on special education.

 - Parents/guardians of the student

-- An individual who can interpret the instructional implications of evaluation results; may be a CSE member selected from the regular education teacher, the Special Education teacher or provider, the School Psychologist, or the District representative described above, or a person having knowledge or special expertise regarding the student as determined by the District
+- An individual who can interpret the instructional implications of evaluation results; may be a CSE member selected from the regular education teacher, the special education teacher or provider, the school psychologist, or the District representative described above, or a person having the knowledge or special expertise regarding the student as determined by the District

-- At the discretion of the parents/guardians or the District, other individuals who have knowledge or special expertise regarding the student, including Related Services personnel
+- At the discretion of the parents/guardians or the District, other individuals who have the knowledge or special expertise regarding the student, including related services personnel

 - When appropriate, the student with a disability

 - School psychologist

 - School physician (if requested in writing by the parents/guardians or District at least 72 hours prior to the meeting)